 Washington DC Woman - New Crowns

 This patient came to us very apprehensive and in extreme pain.
 She felt her mouth was a "landmine" and in the past cried at every visit.
 She mentioned that other doctors have overwhelmed her when diagnosing.
 Dr. Stuart Ross took his time and has divided her treatment plan into phases.
 The pictures shown here are the lower quadrant.
 This patient's amalgam fillings were failing and needed to be replaced.
-Dr. Ross used CAM/CAD technology to mill crowns from a ceramic block and completed all three teeth in one appointment!
+Dr. Olga Spivak used CAM/CAD technology to mill crowns from a ceramic block and completed all three teeth in one appointment!